arenadata/adcm/spec/ui/actions.rst

 Cluster service list view
 =========================

-Use case in which the user can view the list of added clusters and information on them.
+Use case in which the user can view the list of added services for the given cluster and information on them.

 Actors
 ------